GlodyKimbembe/A.A.A-SQL_Project_Data_job_Analysis/README.md

 From the analysis, several general insights emerged:

 1. **Top-Paying Data Analyst Job in Belgium**: The highest-paying jobs for data analysts in Belgium offer a wide range of salaries, the highest at €165000.00!
-2. **Skills for Top-Paying Jobs in Belgium**: High-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
+2. **Skills for Top-Paying Jobs in Belgium**: High-paying data analyst jobs require advanced proficiency in Azure, suggesting it’s a critical skill for earning a top salary.
-3. **Most In-Demand Skills in Belgium**: SQL is also the most demanded skill in the data analyst in the belgian job market, thus making it essential for job seekers.
+3. **Most In-Demand Skills in Belgium**: SQL is the most demanded skill in the data analyst in the belgian job market, thus making it essential for job seekers.
-4. **Skills with Higher Salaries in Belgium**: Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
+4. **Skills with Higher Salaries in Belgium**: Specialized skills, such as Java, BigQuery, Scala, Spark, GCP, and Snowflake are associated with the highest average salaries, indicating a premium on niche expertise.
-5. **Optimal Skills for Job Market Value**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
+5. **Optimal Skills for Job Market Value**: Python leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.

 ### **Conclusion**